 But how!?
 How can I obtain consent and generate a GDPR compliant privacy policy?

-Here at Bigwheel Web Design, we've been using document generators that are pricey and time-consuming to provide clients with a draft version of the documents they need to be legally compliant while making it clear in our Terms of Service that we are not legal professionals and that it's their responsibility as the website owner to have these documents reviewed and customised for their business by a legal professional.
-This meant we were paying for a monthly subscription and spending hours checking which cookies were in use on our clients' websites, looking up what each of them does and why, and then putting all of this data into a neat little table in their website Privacy Policy.
+Here at Bigwheel Web Design, we were using legal document generators that are pricey and time-consuming to provide clients with a draft version of the documents they need to be legally compliant.
+This meant we were paying for a monthly subscription and spending hours checking which cookies were in use on our clients’ websites, looking up what each of them does and why, and then putting all of this data into a neat little table in their website Privacy Policy.

-It was laborious and seemed pointless - surely there was a way to auto-detect cookies and display the same table but without all the fuss!
+Surely there was a way to auto-detect cookies and display the same table but without all the fuss!
 We needed a better solution and we found one that you can also use to make your website GDPR and Data Protection Act compliant!
-Install CookieYes for free, run a cookie scan on your site, fill in a few details and get GDPR compliant within minutes with a cookie consent opt-in banner and an even better version of the documents that were taking us hours to produce!
-It's a quick and easy solution for generating your policy documents and allowing your website users to explicitly opt-in or manage their cookie preferences, but remember - it's not fool-proof!
-It's your responsibility to fill out your details correctly and to get your documents reviewed by a legal professional to ensure compliance!
+Install CookieYes for free, run a cookie scan on your site, fill in a few details and get GDPR compliant within minutes!
+You can display a cookie consent opt-in banner and get an even better version of the documents that were taking us hours to produce!
+It’s a quick and easy solution for generating your policy documents and allowing your website users to explicitly opt-in or manage their cookie preferences, but rememberit’s not fool-proof!
+It’s your responsibility to fill out your details correctly and to get your documents reviewed by a legal professional to ensure compliance!

-To generate your policy documents, just click on 'More' in the horizontal menu at the top of the page to select the Privacy Policy and Cookie Policy generators from the drop-down menu.
-You'll be asked to fill in a few details and then your policies will be generated automatically.
-Your Cookie Policy will even embed a table of the tracking cookies being used on your website with an explanation of what each one does, so we don't have to spend ages looking it all up manually!
+You’ll need to run a cookie scan first.
+Then to generate your policy documents, just click on ‘More’ in the horizontal menu at the top of the page to select the Privacy Policy and Cookie Policy generators from the drop-down menu.
+You’ll be asked to fill in a few details and then your policies will be generated automatically.
+Your Cookie Policy will even embed a table of the tracking cookies being used on your website with an explanation of what each one does, so you don’t have to spend ages looking it all up manually!

 You can then go to the Cookie Banner section to customise your opt-in form, allowing users to manage their cookie preferences.
 This will block the cookies that aren't necessary for the website to function until user consent has been obtained.
 Oh and just a heads up - the Cookie Banner text is all in US English, so you may wish to go through the Cookie Banner customisation options to change it to UK English.
 You can do this quickly and easily by just copying and pasting, using a free automated service such as GoTranscript.